Physical Memory: 97%

 Contact your system administrators or technical support group for further assistance.

-MSI EXPERT pls help me ASAPI had that experience.
+MSI EXPERT pls help me ASAP

 First I tried boot with 1 DDR and Enable 'DRAM Timing by SPD' in CMOS setting.